followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/10 Columns/20 Column Sizing.md

 ---

-The widget allows a user to resize columns in two different modes: by changing the width of the next column or the width of the widget.
+The widget allows a user to resize columns in two different modes: by changing the next column's width or the widget's width.
 To enable this functionality and set the mode, specify the [allowColumnResizing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#allowColumnResizing) and [columnResizingMode](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnResizingMode) options, respectively.
 Note that you can prevent a specific column from being resized by assigning **false** to its [allowResizing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#allowResizing) option.

 ---
 ##### jQuery